Thursday, December 19, 2024 by Shelley Hirst

 Even if sellers are keen to point out how they solve potential customers’ problems by penning empathetic marketing material, it's questionable whether this plays out the minute audiences start clicking on said assets.
 Cue a torrent of ill-timed calls, and pesky LinkedIn requests which are a far cry from solving their problems at this point.

-Your job is to keep them interested until such times they're ready to discuss a real project they have and be informed enough to know when that is (aka getting close to those elusive BANT leads!)
+Your job is to keep them interested until such times they're ready to discuss a real project they have and be informed enough to know when that is (aka getting close to those elusive BANT leads!).

-Here are what we think are the 5 critical components in building relationships and trust that go on to inform great sales conversations.
+5 critical components in building relationships and trust that go on to inform great sales conversations.

 1. Brand amplification